Customerlabs CDP Documentation

 Step 2: Choose sample data

-You will be able to upto 5 samples at once.
+You will be able to update up to 5 samples at once.
 Fetching sample data in a few source platforms might take time.
-In that case, please wait for sometime before you try again.
+In that case, please wait for some time before you try again.

 You can view the incoming sample data and select the sample that suits your use case.